SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

 """""""""""""""""""""""""""""""""""""""

  * the unit of potential difference in which you are recording electrical signals
- * options: 'mV' for millivolt, 'uV' for microvolt
+ * options: 'V' for volt, 'mV' for millivolt, 'uV' for microvolt
  * default : 'uV'